wplib/wplib-box/README.md

 	vagrant up
 	open "http://wplib.box"

-After this you should have a running WPLib Box via Vagrant and VirtualBox and a website loaded at the local wplib.box domain.
+After this you should have a running WPLib Box via Vagrant and VirtualBox and a website loaded at the local `wplib.box` domain.

-##Setting the Domain
+##Setting the Domain Name

-To use this Vagrant box for a domain other than `wplib.box` edit the `Vagrantfile` and replace `wplib.box` with your own domain _(we recommend `dev.yourproductiondomain.ext`):_
+To use WPLib Box for a local domain name other than `wplib.box` edit the `Vagrantfile` and replace the text `"wplib.box"` with your preferred local domain name _(we recommend `"dev.your-production-domain.tld"`):_

 In other words, change this: